shivamakhauri04/AcmeRoboticsPIDcontroller_week5/README.md

 ### GMOCK details

-Refactored the code to make a parent virtual class and a derived class.
-The child class redifines the parent.
+Refactored the code to make a ParentPID virtual class and a derived class PID.
+The derieved class PID redifines the ParentPID.
+The gmock and the gtest code can be found in /test/PID_Controller_test.cpp The Mock methods are defined in /test/basePID.h

+Dependency:
+Add "../vendor/googletest/googlemock/include ${CMAKE_SOURCE_DIR}/include"   --- to the target_include_directories as an addition to the previuos skeleton
+Add PUBLIC gmock to the target link libraries

 ### Implementation Details